xseignard/cordovarduino/README.md

 ```

 ### How to use it

-Thanks to [usb-serial-for-android](https://github.com/mik3y/usb-serial-for-android) library, you can communicate with CDC, FTDI, Arduino and other devices.
-Here is the Cordova plugin API.
+Your first need to understand how to create and upload a simple Cordova Project.
+Here is some info on [how to get started](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) with Cordova on Android, and here is a [simple Cordova plugin](https://github.com/apache/cordova-plugin-vibration) you can use to get familiar with the plugin system.

+The plugin API for this behaves as follows:

 Because you're polite, first request the permission to use the serial port to the system:
 ```js